cyruliu/trump2cash/README.md

 # Trump2Cash
+## A modified version for more twitter entities.

 This bot watches [Donald Trump's tweets](https://twitter.com/realDonaldTrump) and waits for him to mention any publicly traded companies.
 When he does, it